gigamaster/codemo/README.md

   >
-  > _If I had to do it again today,
-  > I would definitely choose jQuery
-  > ease of use than Tailwind and Alpine.js_
+  > _If I had to do it again today, I would definitely choose the ease of use of jQuery over Tailwind and Alpine.js_
   >